vishnuv4/pyscope/README.md

 ## Requirements

 Python 3.12.
+It must be accessible by powershell - run ```python --version``` in a powershell window to confirm.
+Not tested with versions below 3.12, but it may work.

-Run these commands in a Powershell CLI :
+Run these commands in a Powershell CLI in the repo root:

 ```
 python -m venv .venv